Aungban: Education

 The town is home to the regional campus of Yezin Agricultural University (YAU).

 Starting in the 2009 academic year, third-year and fourth-year undergraduate students have to select one crop as a specialized subject and study off-campus at one of seven designated farms of the Myanmar Agricultural Service, to expose students to their specialized crop and become crop specialists.
-Undergraduate students come to the Aungban branch to study and do research on maize and cereals.
+Undergraduate students come to the Aungban campus to study and do research on maize and cereals.

 The seven-hundred-bed military hospital also serves as a teaching hospital for Defence Service Medical Academy's house surgeons from Yangon.
 Therefore, several students of various age-levels can be seen in the town.

 The Education and Training Department from the Ministry of Border Affairs will soon open the Technical School for National Youths in Border Area, Aungban.
 Upon completion of all construction works on campus, 75 students will be able to enroll on the vocational training programme, in which the curriculum of each course is designed to take about 22 weeks.
 The school intends to educate 150 trainees a year.